Kidney transplantation is the best way known to save a

 kidney failure.
 In the past, kidneys were only taken

-as 4 years in the United States.
-For this reason, more people are making the
+from deceased donors.
+Also, in the United States some people wait more than 5 years for a cadaver kidney.footnote 1 For this reason, more people are making the

 decision to become kidney donors.

 If you decide to become a kidney donor, samples of your blood will be

 drawn for testing, including your

 blood type and other genetic information (which may include HLA type) to

 see how well you match the recipient.
 These tests may be repeated before the surgery if you decide to become a donor.